A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Discussion Future Research Directions

 \subsection{Relaying and Routing}

-Conventional LoRaWAN adopts star topology to connect EDs into the network through peer-to-peer connection with the GWs.
-The EDs deployed either randomly or following a specific strategy using a TP and an SF to transmit their collected data via a frequency channel.
-Massive direct connection to the GWs results in the appearance of collision between concurrent transmission as well drastically decrease in the network performance either in terms of received packets rate or in the communication latency due to multiple retransmissions of collided data.
+The conventional LoRaWAN adopts the star topology to connect EDs to the network through peer-to-peer connections with the GWs.
+The EDs are deployed randomly or following a specific strategy using the TP and SF to transmit their collected data via a frequency channel.
+Massive direct connection to the GWs results in collisions between concurrent TXs and drastically decreases network performance regarding the received packet rate or communication latency due to multiple retransmissions of the collided data.
 Hence, multihop communication can be adapted to deal with these issues where EDs far from the GW can rely on intermediate EDs to transmit their data.
-Otherwise, the new topology may be designed to seek fairness between EDs in terms of link quality, used SFs, or energy efficiency to increase the network lifetime.
-Consequently, new routing protocols should be designed to assist this enhancement which can be performed conjointly to the GW densification for efficient network topology design.
-Furthermore, a set of EDs with low residual energy can rely on a cluster head with high residual energy and ensure the forwarding task between the cluster members and the GW.
+Otherwise, the new topology may be designed to seek fairness between EDs in terms of link quality, SFs, or energy efficiency to increase the network lifetime.
+Consequently, new routing protocols should be designed to assist this enhancement which can be performed conjointly with the GW densification for efficient network topology design.
+Furthermore, a set of EDs with low residual energy can rely on a cluster head with high residual energy and ensure the forwarding task between the cluster members and GW.